cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

 #### CPU utilization

-The best metric from Prometheus to gauge CPU utilization in a Unix machine is `load1`, as it usually appears in the [output of `top`](https://www.digitalocean.com/community/tutorials/load-average-in-linux).
-In this case, the load is contained below 4 on most nodes, with the baseline showing a similar behavior.
+The most reliable metric from Prometheus for assessing CPU utilization in a Unix machine is `load1`, commonly found in the [output of `top`](https://www.digitalocean.com/community/tutorials/load-average-in-linux).
+In these scenarios, the load remains consistently below 4 on the majority of nodes, with the baseline exhibiting a similar pattern.
+With latency emulation, the CPU load reaches 5 on some nodes.

 | v0.38 | v1 (without LE / with LE)
 |:--------------:|:--------------:|